Font Loading Functions tcod.tileset¶

 The display will use this new tileset immediately.

-New in version 11.10.
+Added in version 11.10.

 Deprecated since version 11.13: The default tileset is deprecated.
 With contexts this is no longer needed.

-tcod.tileset.set_truetype_font(path: str | PathLike[str], tile_width: int, tile_height: int) None[source]#
+- tcod.tileset.set_truetype_font(path: str | PathLike[str], tile_width: int, tile_height: int) None[source]¶

 Set the default tileset from a .ttf or .otf file.